RJ-23YP/DR_CVaR_MPC_Safety_Filter_Motion_Planning/README.md

 # Distributionally Robust Conditional Value at Risk

-This repository has been forked from the original implementation (https://github.com/TSummersLab/dr-cvar-safety_filtering) of the ICRA 2024 research paper titled "Distributionally Robust CVaR-Based Safety Filtering for Motion Planning in Uncertain Environments."
+This repository has been forked from the original implementation of the ICRA 2024 research paper titled "Distributionally Robust CVaR-Based Safety Filtering for Motion Planning in Uncertain Environments."
 The goal is to create a custom implementation and compare it's results against the official implementation.

+Link to the Paper: https://arxiv.org/pdf/2309.08821

+Link to the original implementation of the Paper: https://github.com/TSummersLab/dr-cvar-safety_filtering

 ## Installation